sdam-elte/data-exp-vis-2020/README.md

 # Course material for Data Exploration and Visualisation
 ### 2020 spring semester

+## Important: the deadline for all submissions is 16th June 1pm

 This course is part of the [Scientific Data Analytics and Modelling Programme](http://datascience.elte.hu/en/Default.aspx#top).
 The aim of the course is that students gain practical skills to **access large databases/datasets**, to handle **data stored in different formats**, **to explore/distill these data** and **present/visualize** the gathered information.
 During the course students will come across databases of multiple disciples.
 Completing of the several projects allows students to gain experience on this field that will be a firm foundation for later courses on theoretical datamining and advanced computing laboratories.
 In this course we intend to introduce **state of the art tools and methods** for data exploration and visualization.
 This field evolves rapidly and a year later one might not use the same tool for the same task, but certain notions, languages and packages become the standard for a longer time.